 If your ecommerce site is several years old, hard to use, and only partially integrated with your other business systems you won’t be delivering the quality buying experience your customers are looking for.
 Remember that buyers are constantly influenced by their consumer purchases, so their expectations are always expanding.

 Buyers need B2B ecommerce sites to make their lives easier.
-They will be looking for powerful on-site search facilities, product catalogues that they can filter to meet their needs, personalised pricing and easy purchasing workflows that include electronic payment options.
+They will be looking for powerful on-site search facilities, product catalogues that they can filter to meet their needs, personalized pricing and easy purchasing workflows that include electronic payment options.
 Make full use of powerful analytics tools to identify pain points for your customers and improve their experience.

 Room to grow